 2. Create Customer Profiles

 Understanding your customers can help with everything from designing your website to creating marketing campaigns.
 Customer profiles are a great way to use data to your advantage.
 Once you’ve created your customer profiles, they can be used in a variety of ways to help with targeted marketing, streamlining workflows, and improving customer service.
 Like KPIs, profiles should be updated regularly to ensure that all information is current.

 3. Segment Your Audience

-Increasing conversions can be difficult for an online store.
+Increasing conversions is not an exact science.
 However, segmenting your audience can help you find ways to move your customers through your sales funnel more easily.
-From making sure the right ad reaches the right person to changing the recommended section of your site based on the device and information available on your visitor, you can use segmented audiences to better help your customers find what they may be looking for – and increase their likelihood to buy from you.
+From making sure the right ad reaches the right person to changing the recommended section of your site based on a visitor’s device and demographic information, you can use segmented audiences to help your customers find products that appeal to them– and increase their likelihood of buying from you.

 4. Set up or Improve a Loyalty Program

 Loyalty programs are an essential strategy for businesses that rely on returning customers.
 But how do you know what will please your customers and keep them returning?
 That’s easy: examine the data.

 If you already have a loyalty program, regular reports can help you optimize that program by recognizing which rewards are most popular and how people use your program.
 When just setting up a loyalty program, data on your most popular items, demographics, how long people spend on your site, and other important information can help you establish the best program for your audience.

 Social media has made it easy for complaints to spread quickly.
 This makes a quality customer experience more important than ever.
 Stay ahead of problems by being proactive: pull reports on common questions received by customer service, site pages with high bounce rates, abandoned carts, and other areas where you may be failing your customers.